cyanreg/avtransport/draft-qproto-spec.md

 Implementations MUST feed the packets to the decoder in an incrementing order according to the `dts` field.

+Negative `pts` values ARE allowed, and implementations **MUST** decode such frames, however **MUST NOT** present any such frames unless `pts + duration` is greater than 0, in which case they MUST present the data required for that duration.</br>
+In other words, if the data is for an audio stream, implementations MUST start presenting from the given offset.

 The `pkt_flags` field MUST be interpreted in the following way:

 | Bit position set | Description                                                                                                                                                                                                  |